-(RTTNews.com) - The Australian stock market is extending gains on Thursday from the previous session, following the mostly positive cues overnight from Wall Street and reflecting the absence of any new developments in the U.S.-China trade spat.
+(RTTNews.com) - The Australian stock market is rising on Wednesday, extending gains from the previous session following the positive cues overnight from Wall Street.
+Mining stocks are higher, while banks and oil stocks are weak.

-Oil stocks are also mostly higher after crude oil prices rose overnight.
-Oil Search is up 0.6 percent and Woodside Petroleum is adding 0.7 percent, while Santos is lower by 0.2 percent.
+Oil stocks are also weak as crude oil prices extended losses overnight.
+Oil Search is edging down 0.1 percent, Santos is lower by 0.2 percent and Woodside Petroleum is declining 0.6 percent.

-In the currency market, the Australian dollar continued to slide against the U.S. dollar on Thursday.
-The local unit was trading at US$0.7364, down from US$0.7399 on Wednesday.
+In the currency market, the Australian dollar is lower against the U.S. dollar on Wednesday.
+The local currency was quoted at $0.7241, down from $0.7261 on Tuesday.

 For comments and feedback: contact email@example.com